Back to top

 We want the number of women in leadership positions to reflect the proportion of women on staff.

 Becoming a supervisor is often the first rung on the career ladder in factories.
 While research shows that women are treated with more respect in workplaces with more female leaders.
-Our goal is that the ratio of women supervisors matches the ratio of women workers.
-However, in 2023 only 27% of supervisors in our tier 1 factories were women, while 63% of the workforce were.
-Since 2020, our suppliers’ progress on this goal has been taking into consideration as part of their overall performance rating.
+Our ambition is that the ratio of women supervisors matches the ratio of women workers.
+However, in 2024 only 25% of supervisors in our tier 1 factories were women, while 61% of the workforce were.

 To give women the same career possibilities as men, we need to identify and tackle the barriers that hold them back.
-We are training women to provide them with the skills and confidence to get ahead and address limiting factors like societal norms.
+We encourage our suppliers to run training for women to provide them with the skills and confidence to get ahead and address limiting factors like societal norms.

 Example: Gender Equality programmes in Bangladesh